 High impact sports, which include running and jumping, can increase your risk of arthritis if you are genetically predisposed to it, says Dr. Abhishek Kumar Mishra, an orthopaedic and joint replacement surgeon at the Apollo Spectra Hospital in New Delhi.
 However, not losing … [Read more...] about What causes arthritis?

-Menopause marks the end of a woman’s menstrual period, and their reproductive years.
+Menopause marks the end of a woman’s menstrual cycle and their reproductive years.
 When a woman hasn’t had a period for a year, it is called menopause.
-In the years leading up to menopause, the production of the female hormone - estrogen - drops, causing symptoms like hot … [Read more...] about Six important things women should know about menopause
+In the years leading up to menopause, the production of the female hormone estrogen drops, causing symptoms like hot flushes, … [Read more...] about Six important things women should know about menopause

 The complete reversal of osteoporosis is not possible, but treatment can curb it, and help people go back as close to normal as possible, says Dr. Abhishek Kumar Mishra, an orthopaedic and joint replacement surgeon at the Apollo Spectra Hospital in New Delhi.
 Osteoporosis, a … [Read more...] about Is osteoporosis reversible?